aalaesar/manage-bind/README.md

 - _key_

 ### _Caution_ when defining a statement !
+- some statements are defined with complex mappings while others requires just a simple value.
+  Just in case, each statement have its own template self documented.
 - **manage-bind** uses bind's tools **named-checkconf** and **named-checkzone** for configuration and zone validation.
   However, thoses tools are limited to **syntax** and **light coherence** verification.
 This role do not provide advanced validation methods.
 - Escape special char like @ with quotes
 - Some statements requires "yes|no" string values: Escape **yes** and **no** with quotes as Ansible evaluates them as boolean.